Towards field theory of multiple D0-branes. Hamiltonian mechanics and quantization of simplest 3D prototype of multiple D0-brane system: Conclusion and outlook

 Even in the case of $N=1$ corresponding to the simplest 3D counterpart of single D$0$-brane field theory, such a field theory looks unusual.
-We discussed this case in detail and show how the equations for the state vector superfield looks like in the central basis of the Lorentz harmonic superspace, in which $\Xi=\Xi(x^a,\theta,\bar{\theta};\bar{w}, w)$, as well as how one can pass to the standard 3d field theory equations in spacetime and to their solutions.
+We have discussed this case in detail and show how the equations for the state vector superfield looks like in the central basis of the Lorentz harmonic superspace, in which $\Xi=\Xi(x^a,\theta,\bar{\theta};\bar{w}, w)$, as well as how one can pass to the standard 3d field theory equations in spacetime and to their solutions.

 For the generic $N>1$ case we have presented the formal solution of the system of the equations specifying dependence of the state vector on fermionic coordinates of the center of mass sector.
-We have also discussed the solutions with BPS-like configuration of the relative motion sector in which this sector is decoupled from the center of energy one.
+We have also discussed the solutions with BPS-like configuration of the relative motion sector in which this sector is decoupled from the center of mass one.
 Such type equations describe also the ground state of the BFSS matrix model \cite{Banks:1996vh} at finite $N$ which was the subject of study in \cite{Halpern:1997fv,Graf:1998bm,Frohlich:1999zf,Hoppe:2000tj,Hasler:2002wt,Lin:2014wka,Hoppe:2023vph}.

-For the simplest $N=2$ case with SU$(2)$ gauge invariance we have obtained the set of field theory equations which describes the ground state for the $\text{D}=3$ ${\cal N}=2$ SU$(2)$ SYM theory in Schrödinger-type representation \footnote{See \cite{Nair:2023hsy} and refs. therein for studies of 3D YM model in Schrödinger representation.}.
+For the simplest $N=2$ case with SU$(2)$ gauge invariance we have obtained the set of field theory equations which describes the ground state for the $\text{D}=3$ ${\cal N}=2$ SU$(2)$ SYM theory in Schrödinger-type representation \footnote{See \cite{Nair:2023hsy} and refs. therein for studies of 3D YM model in Schr\"{o}dinger representation.}.
 We have also discussed, following the method of \cite{Frohlich:1999zf}, the asymptotic form of the solution of these equations.

-One of the natural direction for further study is to search for the solution of our system of (super)field equations with coupled center of mass and relative motion sectors.
+One of the natural directions for further study is to search for the solution of our system of (super)field equations with coupled center of mass and relative motion sectors.